 - Municipality of Tartu, Estonia

-The aim of CRISCO is to foster involvement of all citizens in local life to improve social cohesion and mutual understanding among the population of (medium sized) cosmopolitan cities.
+The aim of the project CRISCO is to improve social cohesion and mutual understanding among the population of (medium sized) cosmopolitan cities.

 - Cultural and social barriers